cronvel/async-kit/README.md

 Async
 =====

-A simple and powerful abstraction lib for easily writing Node.js code.
+A simple and powerful async abstraction lib for easily writing Node.js code.